Review by Tony Keen

 Things improve once the line-up changes.
 No longer a comic of superheroes whose own stories were happening in other titles, actual character development and worthwhile interaction could take place in the pages of Avengers.
 These stories also see Captain America moving into the dominant role within the team, a position held to this day.

 An argument could be made that black-and-white is the best way to appreciate Don Heck’s artwork.
 Kirby’s art absorbs colour well, and perhaps lacks dynamism when the colour is removed, yet colour can sometimes draw attention away from Heck’s subtle use of light and dark.
-This is particularly the case with some issues towards the end of this run, where Heck is inked by Wally Wood and John Romita Sr. This is not Heck at his very best on Avengers – that’s to come in volume two – but some of the art here is still pretty good.
+This is particularly the case with some issues towards the end of this run, where Heck is inked by Wally Wood and John Romita Sr. This is not Heck at his very best on Avengers – that’s to come in Volume 2 – but some of the art here is still pretty good.